 - There's a character in Neverwinter Nights - Hordes of the Underdark that knows and sells true names.
 You are only required to get Reaper's true name so that he teleports you to the main boss because the boss also knows his true name and specifically forbid him from doing so.
-However, you can buy lots of other true names, some of which don't do anything, but you can even buy the main boss in question's true name and tell him to kill himself.
+However, you can buy lots of other true names, some of which don't do anything (apart from giving you dialogue options), but you can even buy the main boss in question's true name and tell him to kill himself.

 - Getting the best ending in Fable III basically requires you to spend several hours doing this.